vascoG/feup-comp/README.md

 ## SEMANTIC ANALYSIS: (Refer the semantic rules implemented by your tool.)

+### All requested rules were implemented:

+#### Symbol Table

+- Has information about imports and the declared class
+- Has information about extends, fields and methods
+- Has information about the parameters and local variables of each method (there is no method overloading in Jmm)

+#### Type Verification

+- Verify if variable names used in the code have a corresponding declaration, either as a local variable, a method parameter or a field of the class (if applicable).
+- Operands of an operation must types compatible with the operation (e.g. int + boolean is an error because + expects two integers.)
+- Array cannot be used in arithmetic operations (e.g. array1 + array2 is an error)
+- Array access is done over an array
+- Array access index is an expression of type integer
+- Type of the assignee must be compatible with the assigned (an_int = a_bool is an error)
+- Expressions in conditions must return a boolean (if(2+3) is an error)

+#### Function Verification

+- When calling methodss of the class declared in the code, verify if the types of arguments of the call are compatible with the types in the method declaration
+- In case the method does not exist, verify if the class extends another class and report an error if it does not.
+Assume the method exists in one of the super classes, and that is being correctly called
+- When calling methods that belong to other classes other than the class declared in the code, verify if the classes are being imported

+### Aditional rules implemented:

+- "this" can't be used on main
+- "length" can only be called on array variables
+- return values from function (assuming the values if extended/imported)

 ## CODE GENERATION: (describe how the code generation of your tool works and identify the possible problems your tool has regarding code generation.)

+- The first step is to transform the source code into an abstract syntax tree (AST).
+The AST contains valuable information in each node that is used in later stages of code generation.

+- After that and after doing the semantic analysis, we generate OLLIR code by visiting the generated AST.
+This is done with the main class OllirGenerator which uses useful functions in OllirUtils.
+We also use a class Code suggested by the teacher Tiago Carvalho that helps with the generation prefixes of a given instruction.
+The OLLIR code is generated as a String that will be used in the backend stage of the compiler

+- Finally, the OLLIR code is transformed into Jasmin code with the help of ClassUnit.
+We have unique files for each type of instruction and another file for useful functions, JasminUtils.
+The stack limit is updated in every instruction with the usage of the variables maxStack and currentStack.
+The locals limit is calculated by adding the number of local variables, the number of parameters and one more for "this"(if needed)

 ## PROS: (Identify the most positive aspects of your tool)

+- We have done all that was required except for optimizations.
+All public tests pass with expected output code and expected reports.

+- We believe that our code is well organized and easy to understand.

 ## CONS: (Identify the most negative aspects of your tool)

+- Some keywords in Jasmin like "field" are not changed in our OLLIR code generation (We can't have a variable called "field" because of that)
+)
+- We did not implement the usage of arrays as fields of the main class in OLLIR.
+This is due to the lack of examples and information on how to do it.
+- We did not implement any optimization apart from using some optimized instructions in Jasmin.